andryushchenko/AInq.Helpers.Polly/README.md

 If you find a bug, have a question or something else - you are friendly welcome to open an issue.

 ## License
-Copyright © 2021 Anton Andryushchenko.
+Copyright Â© 2021 Anton Andryushchenko.
 AInq.Helpers.Polly is licensed under [Apache License 2.0](LICENSE)